View of a suspension bridge and Grey Glacier

 Lengas forest

-Through the forest you will find one of the endemic species of the region, the Magellanic Woodpecker.
-On the way, spend some time enjoying one of the best areas for observation.
-It is located in a small clearing in the Lenga Forest, where you can see all the glaciers that surround the area.
+In the forest, you’ll find an endemic bird species of the region, the Magellanic Woodpecker.
+Throughout the route, take care to spend some time enjoying one of the best locales for observation.
+The Magellanic Woodpecker can be found in a small clearing in the Lenga Forest, where you can see the glaciers in the surrounding area.
 You won't regret it!

 Camping Los Perros

-A few more minutes walk and you will arrive at Los Perros campsite.
-This is the most isolated and difficult-to-access campsite, so there is no lodge.
-The showers are cold water and the food is more basic.
+Almost there!
+Just a few more minutes of walking and you’re at the Los Perros Campsite.
+This campsite is located in an area that is very isolated and hard to access therefore, there is no lodge.
+The showers are cold, while the food is more rustic.

 Camping Los Perros